paulinoprojects/GitNewbie/README.md

 ---------------------------------------
-To start a new repo on your local machine :\
+To start a new repo on your local machine:\
-$ cd /path/to/my/codebase \
+  1. $ cd /path/to/my/codebase
-$ git init - creates your repo in the git \
+  2. $ git init - creates your repo in the git
-$ git add -m *insert important message* puts code in staging area \
+  3. $ git add -m *insert important message* puts code in staging area
-$ git commit -m *insert important message* push code to main branch on Github\
+  4. $ git commit -m *insert important message* push code to main branch on Github